The Legend of Zelda

 Walking through enemies

 If an enemy has just been hit, then Link can temporarily walk through that enemy without damage or knockback.
 However the enemy itself must not be knocked back or split in order for that to work.
 So this doesn't work against Zols or Vires.
-Striking a Darknut's shield also prevents this from working (however Darknuts do not suffer knockback unless struck in the back).
+Striking a Darknut's shield also prevents this from working.

 Walking through Patras is a special case.
 It turns out that the orbiting eyes of the Patra don't actually exist hitbox-wise right away.
 This gives you time to walk through them.
 This is important for being able to actually skip the first Patra in level 9, when going toward the Old Man who talks about the Next Room.
 It's also great for trying to skip the second Patra, on the way back from the Silver Arrows, going toward Gannon.